Welcome To The World Of Remote Control Soaring!

 B. Vice President - the Vice President shall:

-2. Act as parliamentarian at all club meetings providing official interpretation of the constitution and by-laws as required.
+1. Act in all matters for the President when the President is unable to serve.2.
+Act as parliamentarian at all club meetings providing official interpretation of the constitution and by-laws as required.

 C. Secretary - the Secretary shall:

-2. Provide written minutes of said meetings as an official record of this club paying particular attention to details of motions and seconds which are duly passed.
+1. Keep attendance at all club meetings and Board of Directors meetings.2.
+Provide written minutes of said meetings as an official record of this club paying particular attention to details of motions and seconds which are duly passed.

 3. Append a written copy of all said documents to the official copy of the constitution and by-laws.